pdfernhout/Pointrel20130202/README.md

 On a Mac, you may have to use "_www" instead of "www".
 Or the new file owner name needed there may be different for your system, like "apache" or "www-data".
 There are also security issues to consider when changing ownership of files on shared hosting.
+Another option on some web servers is to use ["suEXEC"](http://en.wikipedia.org/wiki/SuEXEC) or similar to have the web server process run as your user id when serving your files.
 Consult your webserver documentation for more details on file ownership and security issues.

-If your site is public or otherwise allows use by non-trusted users, you should have a .htaccess file like so (for Apache) in the /yoursite/pointrel-www directory and pointrel-data directory to prevent executing uploaded cgi scripts (like .php files).
+If your site is public or otherwise allows use by non-trusted users, you should have a .htaccess file like the example below (for Apache) in the /yoursite/pointrel-www directory and pointrel-data directory to prevent executing uploaded cgi scripts (like .php files).
 You might need another approach with a different web server like lighttpd.
-Such .htaccess files are included already in those directories currently, but double check that they are there if needed.
-The server-side publishing script currently checks if a user is trying to write a .htaccss file and will disallow that, so such a file should not be overwriteable by a client
-Of course, if you have a private site, like on a local web server, you may want to change the .htaccess file for the pointrel-www directory so you can work on and publish server-side scripts.
-Perhaps a future version of the system will have fine-grained authorization to allow only specifcally authorized users to create or change server-side scripts.

         # Example .htaccess file for Apache to prevent server-side cgi scripts from running
         # disable any cgi in this directory or subdirectories (for Apache, other servers might need something different)
         <Files *>
             SetHandler default-handler
         </Files>

+Such .htaccess files are included already in those directories currently, but double check that they are there if needed.
+The server-side publishing script currently checks if a user is trying to write a .htaccss file and will disallow that, so such a file should not be overwriteable by a client
+Of course, if you have a private site, like on a local web server, you may want to change the .htaccess file for the pointrel-www directory so you can work on and publish server-side scripts.
+Perhaps a future version of the system will have fine-grained authorization to allow only specifcally authorized users to create or change server-side scripts.

 You could also add the following to the pointrel-data directory .htaccess file (or to various subdirectiories) depending on whether you are willing to permit web crawling or alternative access to data files via the web server outside of the server scripts.